MvvmCross/MvvmCross/docs/_documentation/contribute/contribute.md

 ---
+layout: documentation
-title: "New contributions"
+title: New contributions
-excerpt: ""
+category: Contribute
 ---
 Some of the best ways to contribute are to try things out, file bugs, and join conversations.